 The issue with For-Profit Colleges today is that many of these colleges faced or still facing allegations of fraud and deceptive practices, including allegedly misleading students about its job placement rate and the actual cost of earning a degree, among other practices.

 In 2019 Many of the For-Profit Colleges chain have agreed to cancel millions in student debt for nearly 500,000 former students.
-This agreement has not been yet processed by many of them, so filling a borrower’s defense claim might help put pressure on them and also put you in line for student loan forgiveness.
+This agreement has not been yet processed by many of them, so filling a borrowers defense to repayment claim might help put pressure on them and also put you in line for student loan forgiveness.